Gromov-Witten/Hurwitz wall-crossing: Wall-crossing

-By arguments presented in \cite[Section 6]{YZ}, the fixed locus admits the following expression we will now explain the meaning of each term in the union above, giving a description of virtual fundamental classes and virtual normal bundles.
+By arguments presented in \cite[Section 6]{YZ}, there are three types of $\BC^*$-fixed $\epsilon_0$-admissible maps with calibrated tails: \begin{enumerate} \item $v_2=0$ and $(P, C,\mathbf{x},f)$ is $\epsilon_-$-admissible, \item $v_1=0$ and $(P, C,\mathbf{x},f)$ is $\epsilon_+$-admissible, \item $v_1\neq 0$ and $v_2\neq0 $, and all degree-$d_0$ rational tails of $(P, C,\mathbf{x},f, e)$ are entangled constant rational tails. \end{enumerate} The $\BC^*$-fixed locus therefore admits the following expression where each of the components correspond to one of the types of $\BC^*$-fixed maps described above.
+We will now explain the precise meaning of each term in the union above, giving a description of virtual fundamental classes and virtual normal bundles.